siba-x-prasad/Java-Kotlin-Playground/ReadMe/java/java8.md

 - Lambda expression provides implementation of functional interface.
 - An interface which has only one abstract method is called functional interface.
-- Java provides an anotation @FunctionalInterface, which is used to declare an interface as functional interface.
+- Java provides an annotation @FunctionalInterface, which is used to declare an interface as functional interface.

 ## Why use Lambda Expression